embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### CRASH_REPORT_PROVIDER *string, optional*

 Determines which type of crashr reporting embrace uses.
 It accepts three values
-* embrace - this is the default value and enables embraces internal crash reporting
+* `embrace` - this is the default value and enables embraces internal crash reporting
-* crashlytics - this enables the crashlytics support for crash reporting, this must be the value if you intended to use both embrace and crashlytics together.
+* `crashlytics` - this enables the crashlytics support for crash reporting, this must be the value if you intended to use both embrace and crashlytics together.
-* none - this completly turns off all crash reporting for embrace, but other functionaliy, like view trackking, continues to work the values are case insensitive.
+* `none` - this completely turns off all crashes reporting for embrace, but other functionality, like view tracking, continues to work the values are case insensitive.

 If omitted, Embrace attempts to guess the right configuration by looking at the runtime classes.